Heads-up: the 2010-11 calendar is here.

-The NFL released the official 2008-2009 schedule today… and for the FIFTH YEAR IN A ROW (how time flies!)
-I’m proud to offer the Pittsburgh Steelers Calendar for Microsoft Outlook!
+The NFL released the official 2009-2010 schedule yesterday… and for the SIXTH YEAR IN A ROW I’m proud to offer the Pittsburgh Steelers Schedule for Microsoft Outlook!

-The jimcofer.com “Pittsburgh Steelers 2008 Schedule For Outlook” is compatible with Microsoft Outlook 98 or later.
+The jimcofer.com “Pittsburgh Steelers 2009 Schedule For Outlook” is compatible with Microsoft Outlook 98 or later.
 It might also work with Google Calendar or any other program that can import calendar events from CSV files.
-It has only been tested with Microsoft Outlook, however.
+It has only been tested with Outlook 2003 and Outlook 2007, however.

-The calendar contains all preseason and regular season Steelers games as well as the name of the network airing the game.
-All times in the Steelers Calendar are for the Eastern (USA) time zone; a reminder is also scheduled for 8:00PM the day before each game.
-Fans of other (lesser) teams can also download the file and use it as a template to create a schedule for their favorite teams using any version of Microsoft Excel.
+The schedule contains all preseason and regular season Steelers games as well as the name of the network airing the game.
+All times are for the Eastern (USA) time zone.
+A reminder is also scheduled for 8:00PM the day before each game.
+Fans of other (lesser) teams can also download the file and use it as a template to create a schedule for their favorite team using any spreadsheet app that supports CSV files.

-Just like the 2007 version of the calendar, I have three versions of the Steelers calendar available for download: the Steelers 2008-09 schedule only, the 2008-09 Steelers schedule with the NFL playoffs, Super Bowl and Pro Bowl, and a calendar with the playoffs and Super\Pro Bowls only.
+There are three editions of the schedule available for download: the Steelers 2009-10 schedule only, the 2009-10 Steelers schedule with the NFL playoffs and Super Bowl, and a calendar with the playoffs and Super Bowl only.
 Pick your poison by clicking the appropriate link below:

 To import the calendar, follow these simple instructions.
-Make sure to read the all the directions below (especially the “Disabling Reminders” section) carefully before you begin:
+Make sure to read the all the directions below carefully before you begin: